With Bezos out as Amazon CEO, Zuckerberg is the last man standing

 His stepping back is also the most visible symbol of a profound changing of the guard in the vaunted halls of Silicon Valley leadership, in which a generation of charismatic founders have left their companies in the hands of trusted deputies who are known as expert tactical operators but not necessarily visionaries.
 These deputies have also been saddled with an array of challenges in the form of regulatory scrutiny that arose from their visionary boss’s style.

 The transition in Silicon Valley has been underway for some time.
-It began in 2008, when Bill Gates stepped down as CEO of Microsoft.
+It began in 2000, when Bill Gates stepped down as CEO of Microsoft and left his day-to-day role eight years later.
 Apple founder Steve Jobs passed away in 2011, leaving the company to be run by then chief operating officer Tim Cook.
 Google founders Larry Page and Sergey Brin stepped back from their roles as CEO and president of Alphabet in 2019, handing the reins to Sundar Pichai, a trusted deputy of 15 years.
 Both Pichai and Cook have kept their companies’ profit engines steadily running, but are seen as less creative than their former bosses.

 Now, with Bezos off pursuing other “passions,” Facebook will be the only company in the elite circle of technology giants that rose to prominence over the last decade to be run by the man who founded it.